ABE HAMADEH: Lying, Cheating, Infidel Hating, & Sharia Law!!!

 VOTER FRAUD:

 One of the key issues for Hamadeh as the GOP nominee for Attorney General has been electoral integrity specifically questioning the validity of the 2020 election.
-In addition to his “fundraising,” his support for Donald Trump’s assertion that there was rampant fraud in the state’s tabulation of votes for the president also helped to attract the endorsement.
+Abe emerged as the strongest candidate in the primary due to his support for Donald Trump’s assertion that there was rampant fraud in the state’s tabulation of votes for the president also helped to attract the endorsement.
 His seemingly strong stance against election fraud is curious given that it is likely that Abe likely broke the law by casting a ballot in the 2008 presidential election.
 More details from Abe’s online history have uncovered Abe bragging about casting a ballot in the 2008 election claiming that he had altered his mother’s ballot.
 “No I cannot vote, I just submitted my mothers absentee ballot, she votes who I vote for, she voted for Ron Paul, and I’m saddened that I had to vote for Barack Obama, but it was the right thing I had to do,” wrote Abe describing his fraudulent vote.
 It is a felony in the state of Arizona for a person to mark a ballot “with the intent to fix an election for that person’s benefit or for that of another person” or to cast anyone’s early ballot other than your own.
 Additionally, it is also illegal for anyone under 18 to cast a ballot.
 This should easily have disqualified him from being a lawyer let alone for being a candidate for Attorney General.

 FAMILY LAWSUIT: